 All crews will marshal well above Clifton Bridge and should reach this area at least 15 minutes before the advertised division start time.
 Crews that arrive after this time will be held back and required to race at the back of the division.

-ODD NUMBERED CREWS will marshal on the City (north) bank - crew no. 1 will be positioned midway between Grove Farm and Clifton Bridge, bows pointing upstream.
+Crew no. 1 will be positioned on the City (north) bank, midway between Grove Farm and Clifton Bridge, bows pointing upstream.

-Odd-numbered crews 3 to 99 will be upstream of crew no. 1 on the City side of the river, with the highest number furthest upstream.
+Crews 2 to 16 will be upstream of crew no. 1 (highest number furthest upstream).
+Bows will face upstream.

 Downstream practice pieces are strictly forbidden anywhere on the course or in the marshalling area and are highly likely to lead to immediate disqualification.